An Approach to Art Making #2

 Another interesting technique used by artists is “what does that make you think of?”
 This technique has to do with when you ask continuous questions of yourself or someone else leading to a trail of words away from a root word.
-For example if I said I have an apple, what does that make you think of?
+For example, if I said I have an apple, what does that make you think of?
 You said red, and then I said what does red make you think of?
 You said blood etc. and on and on and connected the trail back to apple to ascertain some unique, hidden, connected or passive meaning.
-With this dialog one would begin to build their art works from a kind of “art game playing.”
+With this dialogue, one would begin to build their artworks from a kind of “art game playing.”

 Another breakthrough in technology that has gotten into art is “the feed.”
-The feed has to do with when you send through a host, an agent or program that could be music or an emotion etc. Feeds or programs are particularly interesting in textile printing where a print may be made distinct when it is impacted by a program and made for example exciting or sensual, animated or dotted.
+The feed has to do with when you send through a host, an agent or program.
+The feed can be music or emotion etc. Feeds or programs are particularly interesting in textile printing where a print may be made distinct when it is impacted by a program and made, for example, exciting or sensual, animated or dotted.

-Perhaps a breakthrough in approaches to art making is the “eclectic gallery district,”or the placement of art or the combining of supply, craft, manufacturing art etc. All the usual pomp of art but inclusive of perhaps a “home sweet home sign maker” or portrait district or maker galleries or antiques or fiber arts or a variety of textile galleries-eclecticism in art may also be a mainstay.
-Eclecticism in art may create greater ability of “treasure trove,” and individuality within the home or arts final destination.
+Perhaps a breakthrough in approaches to art making is the “eclectic gallery district” or the placement of art or the combining of supply, craft, manufacturing art etc. All the usual pomp of art but inclusive of perhaps a “home sweet home sign maker” or portrait district or maker galleries or antiques or fiber arts or a variety of textile galleries-eclecticism in art may also be a mainstay.
+Eclecticism in art may create a greater ability of “treasure trove” and individuality within the home or arts final destination.

 Really ultimately what makes or can make a really good fine artist is lots and lots of programs, lots and lots of technology.
 Artech can be many things including sound technologies or opera voice pieces, or holograph technology or film modulation technology etc.